For a special occasion, cruise away to Tahiti.

 Aranui Cruises

-As one of the few remaining cargo cruises in the world, Aranui Cruises offers a South Pacific adventure with a difference and is the most authentic way to experience French Polynesia.
+As one of the last remaining cargo cruises in the world, Aranui Cruises offers South Pacific adventures with a difference, and is the most authentic way to experience French Polynesia.

-The cruise line’s 125-metre-long mixed cargo and passenger vessel Aranui 5 delivers vital supplies to the six inhabited Marquesas Islands – Hiva Oa, Nuku Hiva, Ua Pou, Ua Huka, Tahuata, and Fatu Hiva – while guests disembark to explore complimentary shore excursions including hikes, traditional feasts, 4WD tours, archaeological sites and local markets.
-Everywhere the ship calls, local villagers welcome Aranui’s guests ashore and invite them to explore their piece of paradise.
+The 125-metre-long mixed cargo and passenger vessel Aranui 5 continues to deliver vital supplies to the six inhabited Marquesas Islands – Hiva Oa, Nuku Hiva, Ua Pou, Ua Huka, Tahuata, and Fatu Hiva – on Aranui’s popular northern itinerary which sees guests enjoying complimentary shore excursions to explore the region including hikes, traditional feasts, 4WD tours, archaeological sites and local markets.

-Steeped in history, ancient customs and intrigue, the Marquesas Islands are the northernmost of Tahiti’s five archipelagos.
-Lying nearly 5000km from the nearest continental land mass, they have long lured explorers, artists and authors; guests follow in the footsteps of French artist Paul Gauguin, Treasure Island author Robert Louis Stevenson as well as renowned explorer, Thor Heyerdahl.
-The regular 12-day roundtrip cruise also visits idyllic Tuamotu atolls such as Rangiroa, Fakarava, Makatea and Kauehi, as well as Bora Bora in the Society Islands, offering plenty of time for snorkelling, swimming or just relaxing in the warm tropical waters.
+The northernmost of Tahiti’s five archipelagos, the UNESCO Heritage-listed Marquesas Islands are nearly 5000km from the nearest continental land mass and have long lured explorers, artists and authors.
+The year-round itinerary also calls at idyllic Tuamotu atolls, as well as Bora Bora in the Society Islands, offering plenty of time for snorkelling, swimming or just relaxing in the warm tropical waters.

-Most of Aranui’s crew are from the islands the ship visits, so guests are immersed in the Polynesian culture from the moment they board the ship in Papeete, and leave feeling like they are part of the family.
+Most of Aranui’s crew are from the islands the ships visit, so guests are immersed in the Polynesian culture from the moment they board in Papeete, and leave feeling like they are part of the family.